 Since Mercury relies on a cash-based underwriting model, your total credit limit is influenced by the funds held across your checking, savings, and treasury accounts.
 As your balance grows, your available credit may increase.
 However, if your balance drops significantly, Mercury can proactively reduce your limit—even outside of its standard monthly review cycle.

-To maintain access to IO, businesses must keep an average 30-day balance of at least $25,000 in their Mercury accounts.
-Falling below this threshold could result in a temporary reduction—or even suspension—of available credit until the requirement is met again.
+To keep 30-day repayment terms on IO, businesses must maintain at least $15,000 across their Mercury accounts (per mercury.com/credit, as of 08/03/2026).
+Falling below this threshold shifts the card to daily repayment, and a large balance drop can mean a reduction—or even suspension—of available credit until the requirement is met again.

 Mercury typically reevaluates credit limits once per month, but if your balance changes dramatically, your account may be reviewed more frequently.
 If you need a higher limit sooner, Mercury allows businesses to request a manual review.